TheSarathChandra/COVID-19/README.md

 # COVID19
-Predecting Covid19 Spread using Machine Learning
+Data Visualization & Predecting Covid19 Spread in a State, India & World using Machine Learning